 Spring Theme and Centers for Preschoolers

-Here in Florida, the winters are mild, but still, you see a lot of trees that lose their leaves and plants that disappeared.
+Here in Florida, the winters are mild, but still, you see a lot of trees that lose their leaves and plants that disappear.
 The bad part about Spring is that the heat and mosquitoes come back with a vengeance!

-Nevertheless, Spring is the perfect season to talk long walks and observe nature being reborn.
+Nevertheless, Spring is the perfect season to take long walks and observe nature being reborn.
 It is an incredible opportunity for you and your children to do activities that are more difficult during other seasons.
+I hope this is a great season for you, your family, and your students.

 Be happy, safe, and creative.
 I wish you well.